samkchu/SI507-HW6/README.md

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

+You should comment out line 12.
+To add an alert that contains today's date, we can use a similar syntax, but instead of the string `hello` we can insert the code `new Date()`.

 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

+You can replace the string in `document.querySelector('h1').innerHTML = "A name";` with your own name.
+So, instead: `document.querySelector('h1').innerHTML = "Samantha Chu";`.

 * **What does the word `document` represent in this code?
 Explain briefly.**

+`document` seems to represent an object; more specifically, it seems to represent the overall webpage.
+When we use a method on this object, for example `querySelector()`, we are finding and selecting a query within the `document` object.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

+It appears that the code is finding the elements in the webpage that are in a list format (i.e. tagged through the `<li>` HTML tag) and "counting" them using a `length()` method.
+It then assigns this count value to the object marked `#items`, which is displayed on the webpage.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**

+It would be white.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+There are "boxes" because in the CSS portion of the code, the CSS "tells" the webpage that any `<p>` (paragraph) tagged HTML should have a gray background color and a solid, colored border.
+We can edit this particular CSS code to make the paragraphs a different color, such as #496aed.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+I looked at the `copyFunction()` that acted upon the `University of Michigan` string - I noticed that the `copyFunction()` added additional text to the lowest portion of the webpage (marked by a `div` tag).
+In the `<li>` tag for `University of Michigan`, the syntax `oncopy` specified what should happen if a user uses the keyboard shortcut to copy this text, that is, the `copyFunction()` should be invoked.

+I wrote similar code for the `McGill University` by adding a second function and a second tag, which returns `0 Canada` near the bottom of the page if `McGill University` is acted upon by Ctrl+C.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**